se-edu/se-book/codeQuality/maximiseReadability/intermediate/avoidPrematureOptimizations/text.md

 * **Optimizing can complicate the code**, affecting correctness and understandability
 * **Hand-optimized code can be harder for the compiler to optimize** (the simpler the code, the easier for the compiler to optimize it).
 In many cases a compiler can do a better job of optimizing the runtime code if you don't get in the way by trying to hand-optimize the source code.

 A popular saying in the industry is **_make it work, make it right, make it fast_** which means in most cases getting the code to perform correctly should take priority over optimizing it.
-If the code doesn't work correctly, it has no value on matter how fast/efficient it it.
+If the code doesn't work correctly, it has no value no matter how fast/efficient it is.

 > {{ icon_quote_start }} Premature optimization is the root of all evil in programming. {{ icon_start_end }} <sub>--[Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)</sub>